 the privileges and benefits of each category of Life Member in addition to those set out in this Constitution.

+A person may be awarded Life Membership after their passing.

-Subject to clause 5.2, at the time of adoption of this Constitution, the first Life Members of the Company shall be the persons listed in Schedule 1 to this Constitution.
+Subject to clause 5.2, at the time of adoption of this Constitution, the Life Members of the Company shall be the persons listed in Schedule 1 to this Constitution.

 Affiliate Members